 From the Delivery Mechanism field’s dropdown menu, select the method (i.e. “SNMP trap”, “Syslog”, or “Script”) that the Collector will use to deliver external alerts for the resources contained by the specified groups.
 Depending on the method selected, varying configurations display.

-With SNMP trap delivery your collector will send an SNMP trap to an SNMP trap server for each alert triggered on the group(s) specified.
-Note that SNMP traps must be less than 1024 bytes, so the message may be truncated
+If “SNMP trap” is selected as the delivery mechanism, the Collector will send an SNMP trap to an SNMP trap server for each alert triggered by resources in the group(s) specified.
+SNMP traps must be less than 1024 bytes, so the message may be truncated.

 SNMP Trap Server

-The server to which SNMP traps should be sent.
-SNMP traps will be sent with the LogicMonitor enterprise OID: 220.127.116.11.4.1.39832
+In the SNMP Trap Server field, enter the server to which SNMP traps will be sent.
+SNMP traps sent from Collectors will carry the LogicMonitor enterprise OID of 188.8.131.52.4.1.39832.